marcinwozniak0/BakcylProgramowania_2020/README.md

 > @rem Or if you have vcpkg in PATH
 >   vcpkg install jsoncpp
 > ```
-Linux, Unix and other OSs which are using bash
+Linux, Unix and other OSs which use bash
 > ```sh
 > # If you don't have vcpkg
 >   git clone https://github.com/microsoft/vcpkg.git